Illinois Sen. Dick Durbin says he tested positive for COVID

 The No. 2 Senate Democrat, who said in a statement he was vaccinated and had received two coronavirus booster shots, planned to continue to work remotely.

-Durbin’s announcement comes after Illinois Gov. J.B.
+The 77-year-old Durbin’s announcement comes after Illinois Gov. J.B.
 Pritzker said last week he tested positive following travel to the White House, Maine and Florida.
 Earlier this week, Pritzker said on Twitter that he’d tested negative for the virus.

 On Wednesday, President Joe Biden ended his COVID-19 isolation, days after he had also tested positive.